The Meal Bridge: Share Food, Build Connection, Change a Life

 The Oldest Human Technology

-What Sharing Food Does to Brains When you share food with someone, multiple neural systems activate simultaneously:
+What Sharing Food Does to Brains When you share food with someone — especially someone outside your immediate circle — multiple neural systems activate simultaneously:

-- Oxytocin release — rises in both giver and receiver
+- Oxytocin release — The 'bonding hormone' rises in both giver and receiver

-- Vagus nerve stimulation — associated with compassion
+- Vagus nerve stimulation — Associated with compassion and social engagement

-A 2022 study found that sharing a meal with a stranger increased reported 'social trust' by 47%.
+A 2022 study in Social Psychological and Personality Science found that sharing a meal with a stranger increased reported 'social trust' by 47% — more than any other single social interaction tested.

 The Meal Bridge You don't need to cook a feast.
-Offer something edible to someone you wouldn't normally share with.
+The Meal Bridge is simple: offer something edible to someone you wouldn't normally share with.
+A colleague you barely know.
+A neighbor you've never spoken to.
+A person experiencing homelessness.

 Scientific Foundation